Skip to content

 • For an aging roof or a planning decision, run the roof lifespan estimator.
 It weights climate (we score Houston as hot-humid + hurricane-coast) against material, install year, and storm exposure.

-• For a roof you suspect was hit in the last 12 months, run the storm damage assessor before calling your carrier; a free inspection from a licensed Houston storm damage repair pro saves a denied claim from going on your CLUE record.
+• For a roof you suspect was hit in the last 12 months, run the storm damage assessor before calling your carrier; a no-charge inspection from a licensed Houston storm damage repair pro saves a denied claim from going on your CLUE record.

 • For full replacement planning, the Houston roof replacement page covers material selection, decking and underlayment options, and city-specific permit notes.